WishMasterGit/haxe-webpack-vscode-template/README.md

-# Simple haxe vscode webpack project
+# Simple haxe vscode webpackproject

 This project template build in order to be executed in vscode.